 Full proposals must be submitted via LOGAN to the Board of Regents by 4:30 p.m.
-Central on the due date set forth in section "III.K.
-Timetable" of this RFP.
+Central on October 31, 2017.
 After the applicant submits the completed proposal to his/her designated campus office via LOGAN, he/she will receive a sequence of three emails: (1) immediately following the applicant's submission to the campus, confirmation of receipt of the electronic proposal by the campus; (2) following institutional approval and submission, confirmation that the Regents have received the proposal; and (3) as soon as possible after the subprogram submission deadline, an indication of whether the proposal has been submitted in compliance with RFP instructions or disqualified for lack of compliance.
 The campus will be copied on all confirmations.
 If necessary, the title of the proposed research and the amount of funds requested in the notice of intent may be changed slightly when the full proposal is submitted.
 The subprogram or component and focus area under which the proposal is submitted, however, must be the same as that under which the notice of intent was submitted.
+The substance and subject matter of the proposal may not change.